Healthy Homes Assessment Fernhill

 Home Assessments Fernhill for Rental Properties

-There are many things to check in a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous things you should look for during a home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be significant for property managers and landlords.
-For professional advice, call today to schedule your rental properties home evaluation.
+The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can be extremely costly for landlords and property managers.
+For expert guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties